Responsible drinking starts with knowing what you are drinking.

 - Methanol (CH30H): also known as “wood alcohol,” is highly toxic; used as an antifreeze.

 Why do people drink?

-- To cope with stress
+- To cope with stress,

-- And for social influence
+- And to gain social influence.

 What is responsible drinking?

 Many people drink alcohol without realising it, missing out on the pleasure of the activity.

 Responsible drinking means planning where and when to drink, how much to drink, and who will be driving.
 Simply put, it means never being sorry if something happens while you were drinking!